Performer

 Photo by Sarah Turner, Courtesy of Wake Forest University Theatre

-Kim Christman: “One of the best memories I have was when Dad was learning how to do the slight of hand trick with the dove as Noah.
+Kim Christman: “One of the best memories I have was when Dad was learning how to do the sleight of hand trick with the dove as Noah.
 He was standing inside the ark ready to send off a dove to see if there was any land.
 He held a prop dove and was supposed to lower it below the edge of the ark out of sight of the audience, let it sit on a ledge below the edge of the ark and then lift his hands like he was sending it off into the sky.
-The first times he tried it, he didn’t quite let go of the dove in time, so it flopped over the side of the ark and bounced on the stage and just lay there motionless.
-We all started to laugh, and then Mr. Dodding said something like, ‘Ed, you need to practice.’
-We all laughed even more.”

 Jeff Lindquist: “In addition to playing Noah, Ed also played Lazarus.
 I remember the first time I heard him ‘coming back to life.’
 It was amazing to me.
 He did this Darth Vader-type intake of breath, very slow, and then did the same as an exhale.
-Then he “stepped out” of the tomb.
+Then he stepped out of the tomb.
 I loved listening to it every night of the run.
 I remember Ed in all three plays that I did with him (Passion, Pinafore, Guys and Dolls) for always being so optimistic and cheerful in rehearsal, regardless of the difficulty of the scenes, and in performance.
 Amazing!

 Photo by Sarah Turner, courtesy of Wake Forest University Theatre.